 We will offer extended care to meet working parents’ needs.

-You will need following items/paperwork for the first day of school: -Fallregistration fee $150.00 If you have paid the summer registration fee and attended summer program you don’t have to pay fall registration fee -Tuition check for August. - $30.00 supply fee -Blue card (please check with the office if the old one on file is still current) -All registration paperwork for new students or if you have any change of address -Change of clothes
+You will need following items/paperwork for the first day of school: -Fallregistration fee $150.00 If you paid the summer registration fee and attended summer program you don’t have to pay the fall registration fee -Tuition check for August. - $30.00 supply fee -Blue card (please check with the office if the old one on file is still current) -All registration paperwork for new students or if you have changed your address -Change of clothes

 Arrival Protocol At the beginning of the school year, we want to bond with your child and create a class community.
 In order to accomplish this, we ask parents to say their “good-byes” at the Good Bye spot in front of the classroom.
 It is important to create a good-bye ritual that is consistent every time you bring your child to school.
 Your teacher can help to create this routine if you would like some help.
 If you come later, please make sure a teacher sees that your child has arrived.

 Asking for ID (new students) Please be aware that we will photo ID anyone who is authorized to pick up your child until we know them.
 Let us know who your child may be released to.
 Any other pick up arrangements require a signed note by the parents or guardians.

 Bathroom Independence Gaining bathroom independence is part of the curriculum in our school.
 When teachers or parents first sense that it is time to begin this process, a plan is made that is consistent at home and school.
 Please be sure your child has plenty of pull-ups and wipes.
 3-5 class – must be toilet trained but we are aware that occasional accidents may happen.
 The staff is ready to assist your child in their changing of clothes.
 Make sure to keep up to date with your child’s supply of clothing left at school.